yutools/flucks/README.md

 ## 📜 License

 Flucks is MIT licensed, encouraging open sharing of knowledge and collaboration.
+However, please note that the license explicitly disclaims all liability for any misuse or unintended consequences of using this software.
+See the LICENSE file for full details.

 ---